jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 # Lab 8: Lighting

 In this lab we will be looking at adding a basic lighting model to our application.
 Lighting modelling is in itself a huge topic within the field of computer graphics and modern games and movies can look very lifelike thanks to some very clever techniques.
-Here we will be applying one of the simplest lighting models, the <a href="https://en.wikipedia.org/wiki/Phong_reflection_model" target="_blank">Phong reflection model</a>.
+Here we will be applying one of the simplest lighting models, the <a href="https://en.wikipedia.org/wiki/Phong_reflection_model" target="_blank">Phong lighting model</a>.

 :::{admonition} Task
 :class: tip